Robert Schenkkan: Career

 His play All the Way, about the behind-the-scenes political maneuvering of President Lyndon Baines Johnson to pass the Civil Rights Act of 1964, premiered at the Oregon Shakespeare Festival on July 28, 2012.
 Schenkkan describes this work as a play about "the morality of politics and power."
 All the Way won the 2012 ATCA/Steinberg Award for Best Play and the inaugural Edward M. Kennedy Prize for Drama Inspired by History.
 It opened in Boston at the American Repertory Theater on September 19, 2013, starring Bryan Cranston and sold out its entire run.
 The play had its Broadway premiere on March 6, 2014, at the Neil Simon Theatre, and was awarded the 2014 Tony Award for Best Play, with Cranston also winning a Tony Award for his performance as Lyndon Baines Johnson.
 A sequel, titled The Great Society, premiered at the Oregon Shakespeare Festival in July 2014 and on Broadway in September 2019.
+Additionally he wrote Building the Wall in the run-up to the 2016 Presidential election.

 Schenkkan's film work includes: The Quiet American, directed by Phillip Noyce and starring Michael Caine (who received an Oscar nomination).
 For television he wrote four episodes of The Pacific (HBO, 2010) for which he was nominated for two Emmy Awards and won a WGA Award for Best Miniseries writing.
 Other television work includes The Andromeda Strain (A&E, 2009), Spartacus (USA Network, 2006), and Crazy Horse (TNT).
 In 2005, he was hired by Sony Pictures to develop a script based on Marvel Comics' Killraven.
 Schenkkan was also named as the writer for the adaptation of the comic book Incognito published by the Marvel imprint Icon Comics.
 In 2016, his television adaptation of All the Way was filmed for HBO, with Cranston reprising his role as Lyndon Baines Johnson, and premiered in May.
 Also that year, he co-wrote the war drama film Hacksaw Ridge, directed by Mel Gibson.

 Schenkkan is the recipient of grants from New York State, the California Arts Council, and the Vogelstein and the Arthur foundations.
 He is a New Dramatists alumnus and a member of the Ensemble Studio Theatre and the National Theatre Conference.
 He was the 2012 Thornton Wilder Fellow at the MacDowell Colony and a member of the College of Fellows of the American Theater.